 - Cognitive-behavioral therapy

 Addiction counselors work with patients in therapy settings, such as at a detox clinic.
 They work with the patient in order to find the root cause of the addiction and coping skills to deal with life after drugs or alcohol.
 The counselor works with the patient to formulate a personalized treatment plan that takes them from detox to rehab and continued sober aftercare.
 Counselors help patients understand more about the disease of addiction and what factors contribute to it.
 Even though many patients begin treatment with detox, the initial and ensuing counseling is very important to continuing treatment and eventual sober recovery.

 Drug abuse counselors may also recommend additional treatment and therapy as the patient’s needs require.

 Meet With An Addiction Counselor In Medical Detox

 Depending on the nature of your addiction, medical detox is a common first step toward recovery.
 Detox removes the toxins from your body and allows you to get through withdrawal safely and securely.
-When you enter detox at Serenity House Detox in Fort Lauderdale or West Palm Beach, Florida, you will meet with a substance abuse counselor to explore your situation and create a treatment plan.
+When you enter detox at Serenity House Detox & Recovery in Fort Lauderdale or Jupiter, Florida, you will meet with a substance abuse counselor to explore your situation and create a treatment plan.
 Even though detox is only the start of addiction treatment, it’s a very important start to the withdrawal process.

-Serenity House Detox has the following targeted detox programs:
+Serenity House Detox & Recovery has the following targeted detox programs:

 - Gender specific detox